Endaris/OsbUtilities/README.md

 OsbConsoleInterpreter.exe "C:\Program Files\osu!\Songs\104621 Rhythmics & Cat Like Thief - Summer Wars"
 ```
 Note that this may take a while as a lot of data is generated and evaluated to generate the warnings and draw the graphs.

+When the evaluation is done you will find 3 files, SBEvaluation.osba, commandgraph.jpg and spritegraph.jpg in the mapset folder.

+Check the wiki for further information on how to work with these.